-- A force play should be viewed from an approximate distance of 5-6 meters (18 feet), allowing the umpire to see the four essential elements; the ball, the defensive player, the runner (offensive player), base within their field of vision. - A tag play should be viewed from an approximate distance of 3-4 meters (12 feet) allowing the umpire to see the four essential elements; the ball, the defensive player, the runner (offensive player), base or area of play within their field of vision. - There may be times when, because of the position of the player's body, the umpire may need to move closer or look over the top to clearly see the play.
+- A force play should be viewed from an approximate distance of 6 meters (18 feet), allowing the umpire to see the ball, runner, base and defender within his/her field of vision. - A tag play should be viewed from an approximate distance of 3 meters (10-12 feet).
+There may be times when, because of the position of the player's body, the umpire may need to move closer or look over the top to clearly see the play.